shtukas/nyx/Catalyst/Multiverse.md

 The data hierarchy of Catalyst goes as follows:

-At the bottom we have files and folders, they are managed through a simple interface by **CoreData**, which is integrated in **A10495s**.
+At the bottom we have files and folders, they are managed through a simple interface by **CoreData**, which is integrated in **A10495**s.

-The Standard Targets represent pieces of data (six types at the time those lines are written).
+The A10495s represent pieces of data (six types at the time those lines are written).
 They represent where and how Pascal likes storing information (sometimes pointers to other data sources).

-**Cliques** are collections of standard targets with some metadata.
+**Cliques** are collections of A10495s with some metadata.

-In practice both standard targets and data points are mentally thought of atomic information.

 ### Navigation Network

-The navigation network is a semantic network of nodes and the paths between them.
-Each node is a portal to a collection of Cliques.
+The navigation network is a semantic network of timelines and the paths between them.
+Each timeline carries a collection of Cliques.

 ## Multiverse